-Above: As we saw earlier this week, empty frames and ancestral portraits are quite effective when striving for a spectral effect.
+Above: Empty frames and ancestral portraits are quite effective when striving for a spectral effect.

-Above: Dessicated and brittle, dead leaves strewn about the hall suggest neglect and decay.
+Above: Desiccated and brittle, dead leaves strewn about the hall suggest neglect and decay.

 Above: The only color in the room, last month’s dried hydrangeas resurrected.